palewire/first-visual-story/readthedocs/index.rst

 Node.js is so fancy it has more than plain old frameworks.
 It even includes a framework for create frameworks!
 It's called `Yeoman <http://yeoman.io>`_.
 It offers a "generator" system that makes it easier for publishers to tailor the framework to their site, without having to reinvent all the wheels themselves.

-We start by installing that using the Node Package Manager (``npm``), which can visit the Internet to download and install any of the thousands of open-source Node.js packages listed in its directory.
+We'll start by installing Yeoman using the Node Package Manager (``npm``), which can visit the Internet to download and install any of the thousands of open-source Node.js packages listed in its directory.

+.. code-block:: bash

+    $ npm install -g yo

 The ``-g`` means that we're installing the packages globally.
 You'll be able to run these from any directory on your computer.

-.. code-block:: bash

-    $ npm install -g yo

 Next we'll install Gulp, a helpful Node.js utility for running a framework on your computer as you develop a site.
 Again, we turn to npm.